acados/acados/README.md

 ## General
 `acados` is a modular and efficient software package for solving nonlinear programs (NLP) with an optimal control problem (OCP) structure.
 Such problems have to be solved repeatedly in **model predictive control (MPC)** and **moving horizon estimation (MHE)**.
-The computational speed and modularity, make `acados` an ideal choice for real-time applications.
+The computational efficiency and modularity make `acados` an ideal choice for real-time applications.
-It is designed for high-performance applications, embedded computations, and has been successfully used in [a wide range of fields of applications](#fields-of-applications).
+It is designed for high-performance applications, embedded computations, and has been successfully used in [a wide range of applications](#fields-of-applications).

 ### Key Features:
-Some key features of `acados` are summarized in the follow.
+Some key features of `acados` are summarized in the following.
 The [software design](#design-paradigms) allows to implement many algorithms beyond this list.
 - **Nonlinear and economic model predictive control (NMPC)**: Solve challenging control problems with nonlinear dynamics and cost functions.
 - **Moving horizon estimation (MHE)**: Estimate states and parameters of dynamic systems in real-time.
 - **Support for differential algebraic equations (DAE)**: Efficiently handle systems with algebraic constraints.
-- **Multiple shooting method**: Leverages the multiple shooting approach for time discretization, enabling fast and robust solutions.
+- **Multiple shooting method**: Leverage the multiple shooting approach for time discretization, enabling fast and robust solutions.
-- **Efficient integration methods**: Includes advanced integrators for solving ODEs and DAEs, with support for first- and second-order sensitivities.
+- **Efficient integration methods**: Include advanced integrators for solving ODEs and DAEs, with support for first- and second-order sensitivities.
 - **Real-time performance**: Optimized for high-frequency control loops, enabling reliable solutions for time-critical applications.
-- **High-performance solvers**: Implements fast SQP-type solvers tailored for optimal control problems.
+- **High-performance solvers**: Implement fast SQP-type solvers tailored for optimal control problems.
 - **Modular design**: Easily extend and combine components for simulation, estimation, and control to fit diverse applications.
 - **Solution sensitivity computation and combination with reinforcement learning (RL)**: The combination of MPC and RL is a hot research topic in control.
 Many learning algorithms can profit from the availability of solution sensitivities or in particular policy gradients.
 `acados` offers the possibility to embed an NLP solver as a differentiable layer in an ML architecture as is demonstrated in the [`leap-c` project](https://github.com/leap-c/leap-c).